dyllamt/apache-sample/README.md

 4. Update the hive metastore to postgresql
 5. Scale the trino cluster for more performant queries
 6. Setup an orchestrator such as Airflow or Prefect
+7. Configure security and monitoring for the application

+## Updates

+Checkout this open-source project and company: [stackable](https://stackable.tech/en/).